top of page

 • Be careful to only perform yard work on dry days: wet grass and leaves are slippery!
 Wear work boots or other shoes with a good tread to avoid slipping.

 If you find any of these movements painful, it's important to stop to prevent injury.
 Lower back pain is the most common injury from raking, but twisted knees and ankles are up there, too.
 Physical therapy can help stretch and strengthen muscles as well address muscle imbalances that are causing pain.
-If you or a loved one need physical therapy in Natick or physical therapy in Southborough, call us at 508-650-0060.
-At FlexPlus Physical Therapy & Balance Centers, we're With You Every Step of the Way.
+If you or a loved one need physical therapy in Natick, call us at 508-650-0060.
+Not sure if physical therapy is right for you?
+Ask us for a FREE consultation!
+At FlexPlus Physical Therapy, we're With You Every Step of the Way.

 bottom of page